 Knowing your natural and inherent weaknesses is the first step to designing and following a better workout routine.

-If you are aware of your body’s physical limitations, you can create a workout that focuses not only on helping to build the muscle that you find slightly easier to build, but that also focuses on keeping other parts of you strong and healthy.
+Suppose you are aware of your body’s physical limitations.
+In that case, you can create a workout that focuses on helping build the muscle you find slightly easier to build and keeping other parts of you strong and healthy.

-This is where it is absolutely essential that you listen to your body and understand your genetic limitations as well as the things your body was designed to do.
+This is where you must listen to your body and understand your genetic limitations and what your body was designed to do.

-Having prioritized training can help you to focus on putting that little bit more effort into the parts of training that do not necessarily come easiest to you.
+Having prioritized training can help you focus on putting more effort into the parts of the movement that do not necessarily come most effortless to you.

-However, ensuring that you do these parts in training and do not just skip over them will make it a lot easier to start seeing results.
+However, ensuring that you do these parts in training and not just skip over them will make it much easier to start seeing results.
 And you may find that the results are surprising.

-No one is born ready for body building, per se.
-There is certainly no one body type that lends itself perfectly to building muscle and losing fat.
-To a certain extent, therefore, this means that most people should find it relatively easy to gain at least a little bit of muscle and keep the fat at bay.
+No one is born ready for bodybuilding, per se.
+No one body type certainly lends itself perfectly to building muscle and losing fat.
+To a certain extent, therefore, most people should find it relatively easy to gain a little muscle and keep the fat at bay.

-However, there are a few key aspects that factor in to bodybuilding and that separate the good from the bad.
-Those who naturally have faster metabolisms, solid bone structure and longer muscles in their stomachs tend to see results quicker and easier than those who do not.
+However, a few key aspects factor into bodybuilding and separate the good from the bad.
+Those who naturally have faster metabolisms, solid bone structure, and longer stomach muscles tend to see results quicker and easier than those who do not.

-This does not mean that, if you only have two or one of these things that you are never going to see great results, but it does mean that, if you have none of these things, it is unlikely that you will ever be a professional body builder.
+This does not mean that, if you only have two or one of these things, you will never see great results, but it does mean that if you have none of these things, it is unlikely that you will ever be a professional bodybuilder.

-However, science has shown that anyone can gain muscle by simply working out in the right way and eating healthily, so do not despair!
+However, science has shown that anyone can gain muscle by exercising correctly and eating healthily, so do not despair!